 4. Navigate Google Analytics reports

 The traditional Google Analytics reports line the side of the tool, and they allow you to go in-depth on many topics.
 Google Analytics reports cover Audience, Acquisition, Behavior, and Conversions.
+In some cases, these reports will use data sampling.

 The Audience report supplies critical details about your site visitors.